ssenart/home-assistant-gazpar/README.md

 ## Configuration

-Update your HA configuration with :
+Add to your Home Assistant configuration.yaml:

 ```yaml
 sensor: